pikesley/insulin/README.md

     { "_id" : ObjectId("4ff07b371508cc259c8a8f0c"), "serial" : 266, "timestamp" : ISODate("2012-06-28T09:21:05Z"), "tzoffset" : "+0100", "timezone" : "BST", "unixtime" : 1340875265, "day" : "thursday", "date" : "2012-06-28", "time" : "10:21:05 BST", "type" : "medication", "subtype" : "humalog", "tag" : "breakfast", "value" : 4, "notes" : { "food" : [ "2 bacon", "2 toast" ], "note" : [ "test note" ] } }
     >

+You can also run the tests, if you're into that sort of thing:

+    bundle exec rspec

 There's also some Postfix voodoo I've been using to extract the CSVs from incoming mail, which I'll document here soon.

 Next steps